kythe/kythe/kythe/go/extractors/config/preprocessor/README.md

 }
 ```

-If the input file already contains reference to
+If the input file already contains a reference to
 `options.forkOptions.executable`, then `gradle_build_modifier.go` does nothing.

 #### Future work